 ...the backcountry offers endless adventure.
 And with a north-west aspect, you can find untouched powder long after nearby resorts have been tracked out.

 Sainte Foy's Off-piste Runs

-- Le Monal: This route is found on the southern Vallon du Clou side of the Sainte Foy bowl, accessed and viewed from the top Aiguille lift.
-This is a well known route leading to the hamlet of Le Monal (award winning, picturesque, quaint and now protected).
+- Le Monal: See the video by clicking here.
+This route is found on the southern Vallon du Clou side of the Sainte Foy bowl, accessed and viewed from the top Aiguille lift.
+This is a well known route leading to the hamlet of Le Monal (award-winning, picturesque, quaint and now protected).
 It is a road in the summer, so is not difficult skiing.
 Once down in the hamlet of Le Monal there is a track (that does include some gentle uphill walking) that leads to the Plan Bois green run which runs back into the resort.

 - Les Pigettes: Take a short hike up and over to the next valley from the track above Le Monal to find a huge number of off-piste lines that all eventually lead to Les Pigettes, a small hamlet higher up the Isère valley on the road up to Val d’Isère and Tignes.
 This is south facing so careful timing is needed for the conditions to be perfect.
 You can book a Première Neige local pick-up to get you back to the resort.